From Symmetries to Commutant Algebras in Standard Hamiltonians: Locality and the DCT

-where $\hU_R$ is the unitary restricted to the region $R$, defined in Eq.~(\ref{eq:restrictedunitary}).
-Hence, applying the DCT to the region $R$, $\hO_{\loc-R}$ is part of an appropriate bond algebra restricted to the region $R$ that is the algebra of all operators with support in the region $R$ that commute with the family of on-site unitaries $\hU_R$, which we refer to as $\mA_R$.
-A couple of additional simplifications occur for bond algebra $\mA$ generated by a homogenous set of on-site and nearest-neighbor terms on a regular lattice, which are all the bond algebras studied in this work.
-If we restrict ourselves to contiguous regions $R$, it is easy to check in each case that the restricted bond algebra $\mA_R$ is generated by the subset of generators of $\mA$ that lie completely within the region $R$ (e.g., from operators such as $\{X_j X_{j+1}\}, \{Z_j\}$ with $j,j+1 \in R$ in the $Z_2$ case,\footnote{More specifically, we check that the bond algebra generated by $\{X_j X_{j+1}, j=1,2,\dots,L-1\}$ and $\{Z_j,j=1,2,\dots, L\}$ has commutant precisely generated by $\prod_{j=1}^L Z_j$, where $L$ can refer to the size of the full system or to any contiguous region.} etc.).
-On the other hand, when the set $R$ is not a contiguous region but has a bounded linear size, we can embed it into a contiguous region $R'$ of the same linear size and generate all operators in $\mA_R$ using nearest-neighbour generators residing inside $R'$.
-Moving on to extensive-local operators, consider $\hO_{\extloc}$ of the form
+where $\hU_R(g)$ is the unitary restricted to the region $R$, defined in Eq.~(\ref{eq:restrictedunitary}).
+Hence, applying the DCT to the region $R$, $\hO_{\text{loc-}R}$ is part of the centralizer of $\mC_R$ w.r.t.\ the many-body Hilbert space on the region $R$, which is the algebra of all operators with support in the region $R$ that commute with the family of on-site unitaries $\hU_R(g)$, which we refer to as $\mA_R$.
+However, depending on the shape of the region $R$, this might not be the same as the algebra $\mA_{\text{gen} \in R}$, which is generated by the generators of the original bond algebra $\mA$ that have support completely in the region $R$.
+For a general proof, we need to introduce a ``regular generation" assumption on the bond algebras $\mA$ corresponding to the commutant $\mC$ generated by the on-site unitary symmetry.
+In particular we assume that the bond and commutant algebras are centralizers of each other for sufficiently regular finite lattices of varying sizes, which is equivalent to saying that for any such regular region $R$, the commutant of the bond algebra $\mA_{\text{gen} \in R}$ is precisely $\mC_R$.
+This usually holds for bond algebras generated by some homogeneous set of generators of bounded range on the lattice and is checked as part of specific commutant exhaustion proofs such as those in App.~\ref{app:commutantexhaustion}.
+In particular for many examples of bond algebras generated by on-site and nearest-neighbor terms, it is easy to check in each case that the algebra $\mA_R$ is generated by the subset of generators of $\mA$ that lie completely within the region $R$, and also that $\mA_{\text{gen} \in R} = \mA_R$ in the notation used above.
+For example, in the $Z_2$ case we can directly check that the bond algebra generated by $\{S^x_{j_k} S^x_{j_k+1}, k=1,2,\dots,m-1\}$ and $\{S^z_{j_k},k=1,2,\dots, m\}$ has commutant precisely generated by $\prod_{k=1}^m Z_{j_k}$, where the sites $\{j_k\}$ can be any contiguous region of $m$ sites arranged in any geometry in any number of dimensions; for such regions $\mA_{\text{gen} \in R} = \mA_R$ in the notation used above.
+Another example is the $SU(2)$ case, where from a proof similar to App.~\ref{subsec:regularsu2proof} we know that any $SU(2)$-symmetric operator on sites $j_1, j_2, \dots, j_m$ can be generated by $\{\vec{S}_{j_k} \cdot \vec{S}_{j_{k+1}}, k = 1, 2, \dots, m-1 \}$, where again $\{j_k\}$ can label any contiguous region of $m$ sites.
+With this ``regular generation" assumption, it is clear that even if the region $R$ is itself not regular, i.e., if $\mA_R \neq \mA_{\text{gen} \in R}$, one can always embed it in a bounded regular region $R' \supseteq R$ such that the algebra $\mA_{\text{gen} \in R'} = \mA_R' \supseteq \mA_R$.
+Hence any operator $\hO_{\text{loc-}R}$ that satisfies Eq.~(\ref{eq:hRcondition}) can be generated by the generators of the $\mA$ restricted to a bounded region $R'$. \end{proof}